Top 10 KPIs for Data-Driven Retail Success

 Formula (Sell-Through Rate):

 With an 80% sell-through rate, this retailer is selling a significant portion of their stock, indicating strong demand for the blender.
-This suggests effective inventory management and product appeal.
 A higher sell-through rate helps reduce excess stock and avoid markdown, while guiding future purchasing decisions to keep inventory levels in line with demand.

 5. Inventory Aging and Turnover Analysis